All-Hands-AI/OpenHands/microagents/README.md

 # OpenHands MicroAgents

-MicroAgents are specialized AI assistants that enhance OpenHands with domain-specific knowledge and task-specific workflows.
+MicroAgents are specialized prompts that enhance OpenHands with domain-specific knowledge and task-specific workflows.
 They help developers by providing expert guidance, automating common tasks, and ensuring consistent practices across projects.
 Each microagent is designed to excel in a specific area, from Git operations to code review processes.

 OpenHands loads microagents from two distinct sources: